alimertcakar/zustand-sync/Readme.md

 ## Usage with zustand/persist

 You have to put `sync` middleware before `persist` middleware.
-Share persist options with it as well.
-(It actually only needs name key, but no need to write it twice.)
+Share the key you used to persist your store at.
+(This is used to watch `localStorage[persistanceKey]`)

-Additionally, you can provide enabled: false to disable the middleware.
-Default is true.
+Additionally, you can add `enabled: false` to skip the middleware.

 ```typescript
 import create from "zustand";